 MBA & Graduate Scholarships/Fellowships and Partnerships

-Scholarships are offered by the graduate admissions office to Traditional Full-Time MBA applicants who meet the requirements and metrics of each scholarship fund at the time of admission.
+Scholarships are offered by the graduate admissions office to Full-Time MBA applicants who meet the requirements and metrics of each scholarship fund at the time of admission.
 No separate application is needed.
-Part-time MBA applicants must complete three semesters and have a strong GPA before submitting the part-time MBA scholarship application.
+Part-Time MBA applicants must complete three semesters and have a strong GPA before submitting the part-time MBA scholarship application.
 The scholarships for part-time MBA students are available for the Fall and Spring terms only.
 Professional Accounting MBA scholarships are only offered in the third semester to students with a high GPA at RBS and service to the Professional Accounting class.

 The Rutgers Business School Graduate Scholarship Fund is supported by gifts from alumni, friends, and corporations provides financial support, in varying amounts, to graduate students at Rutgers Business School based on financial need and academic potential.